Table of contents

 video

-When performing on Uke’s left side, your right arm will already hold Uke’s left collar and thus you only need to join your left hand to grab Uke’s collar above your right hand.
+One advantage of Eri Seoi Nage may be that it is easier to perform on left side.
+When performing on Uke’s left side, your right hand will already hold Uke’s left collar and thus you only need to join your left hand to grab Uke’s collar above your right hand.

-Once you are on your knees however, you are in a vulnerable position, and thus you should stand straight as fast as possible again or continue combat on ground, in worse case scenario you can hide on all fours.
+Once you are on your knees however, you are in a vulnerable position if your attack fails, and thus you should stand straight as fast as possible again or continue combat on ground.
+In worse case scenario you can hide on all fours.

-As you need to pull opponent down, ‘Ippon’ variant does not seem a good idea.
-‘Eri’ variant seems easiest if needing to grip higher up, however if dragging opponent down while spiraling, ‘morote’ variant can be used to drag him down by keeping him closer.
+As you need to pull the opponent down, Ippon variant does not seem a good idea.
+Eri variant seems easiest if needing to grip higher up.
+However, if dragging opponent down while spiraling, Morote variant can be used to drag him down by keeping him closer.

 video